Q. Do you have a coach?

 On Mondays, at Cardiff International Pool there are 8 x 50 metre lanes for 60 minutes from 20:30.
 The session is written on the board at the end of each lane.

 On Tuesdays at Western leisure Centre, Ely there are 6 x 25 metre lanes from 20:30.
-Terry is usually there to verbally provide the session.
+Jimmy Donovan or Terry John are usually there to verbally provide the session.

 On Wednesdays, at Cardiff International Pool, there are 5 x 25 metre lanes for 90 minutes and 5 x 25 metre lanes for 60 minutes from 20:00.
 The session is written on sheets of paper and placed at the end of each lane.